 - L3 IPoE Subscriber Access (IPoE over VLAN, IPoE over Q-in-Q).

-After implementation of Stingray SG, the operator was able to reduce the number of Mikrotik BNGs and to use server racks more efficiently.
+After the implementation of Stingray SG, the operator was able to reduce the number of Mikrotik BNGs and to use server racks more efficiently.
 Further scaling of the BNG solution will be much easier: the operator now only needs to monitor the performance of a single server.

 You can find more information about BNG scaling here.